Us Californians have a not-so-best-kept-secret: The California coast is one of the most beautiful places in the world.

 5. Explore Bioluminescence with night time canoeing or Stand up Paddle boarding during day time

 If you’ve ever tried Stand up paddle boarding you already know how much of an adventure it can be!
 The Mojo scale though, is off the charts, with night-time canoeing & peering down the water to see it teeming with illuminated aquatic life.
-I imagine it’s like swimming on a layer of fireworks underwater.
-Fair warning though, these tours get booked months and upto a year ahead, so make your reservations!
+These tours get booked months and unto a year ahead, so make your reservations!

 6. Vineyards & Wineries